Trick Measurement Techniques

 Tube outside diameters

-An adjustable wrench can be used to discern the difference in diameter between a French fork steerer tube (25.0 mm) and a British/ISO/Italian one (25.4 mm), or fork crown race seats, or to identify a steel frame as French (26mm top tube, 28mm seat tube and down tube) vs. a British or Italian (25.4 mm top tube, slightly smaller, 26.8mm seat tube and down tube, slightly larger).
+An adjustable wrench can be used to discern the difference in diameter between a French fork steerer tube (25.0 mm) and a British/ISO/Italian one (25.4 mm), or between fork crown race seats, or to identify a steel frame as French (26mm top tube, 28mm seat tube and down tube) vs. a British or Italian (25.4 mm top tube, slightly smaller, 26.8mm seat tube and down tube, slightly larger).
 The French fork steerer tube can also be identified by its thread pitch (see below).

 Spoke Divider